Kekkodf/Infosec-Lecture-Notes/Lecture_01/Lecture_01.md

-# Answers to the questions of Lecture 01
+# Answers to the questions of Lecture 01 - Introduction

 ## 1. Which are the security goals in Information Security?
 The security goals in Information Security are: